Skip to content

 • You have customer data available but aren’t sending it

-• Multiple integrations are sending conflicting data
+• Multiple integrations send conflicting data

 Ad clicks don't generate the UID parameter.